Vision and Planning

 Engineering the Reef Habitat

-A marine biologist engineers every Reef piece so that every angle and texture is designed to support the ecosystem.
+A marine biologist engineers every Reef piece so that every angle, texture, depth and profile is designed to support the ecosystem.
 Reef pieces are built on land and moved by barge to the Reef site during the summer.
-Custom-built molds are used to create two columns per day from steel reinforced concrete.
+Custom-built molds are used to create columns, arches, and bases from steel reinforced concrete.
 The concrete contains additives for faster curing and to reduce water penetration.
-Pieces are reinforced with steel rebar.
 Several pieces are built including bases, columns, and road units consisting of four column arches.
 Each concrete base, the smallest of which weighs 50 tons, has four 8-inch pipes that extend eleven feet into the sand to prevent lateral movement of the Reef.

-Many families choose a free-standing Memorial piece, or marine placement, in the shape of a marine animal natural to the ecosystem such as a starfish or shell.
-Marine placements are glued into place using a Miami-designed epoxy for concrete-to-concrete underwater use.
-By the time it is complete, the Memorial Reef™ will include more than 250,000 memorials
+Many families choose a free-standing Memorial piece, or marine placement, in the shape of a marine animal natural to the ecosystem such as a starfish, shell, dolphin or octopus.
+Marine placements are permanently affixed into place using a two part epoxy for concrete underwater use.
+By the time it is complete, the Neptune Memorial Reef™ will include more than 250,000 memorials.

 The Memorial Reef™ by the numbers